Key programs of Conduits - the Mount Sinai Institutes for Translational Sciences include:

 Research Education, Training, and Career Development

 The overall mission of the Center for Patient Oriented Research, Training, Education, and Development (CePORTED) is to facilitate the recruitment, training, mentoring, and retention of individuals considering or committed to careers in clinical/translational (C/T) research in order to improve individual patient care and the well-being of society.
-To accomplish this, CePORTED will integrate C/T research opportunities within the institutes and centers of the Mount Sinai Medical Center, provide central organization and oversight for C/T research education and training programs, introduce a PhD program in clinical research, oversee a faculty career development (KL2) program, expand clinical research experiences for medical students, and maximize integration among existing interdisciplinary degree- or certificate-granting programs.
+To accomplish this, CePORTED will integrate C/T research opportunities within the institutes and centers of the Mount Sinai Health System, provide central organization and oversight for C/T research education and training programs, introduce a PhD program in clinical research, oversee a faculty career development (KL2) program, expand clinical research experiences for medical students, and maximize integration among existing interdisciplinary degree- or certificate-granting programs.

 CePORTED aims to provide rigorous and unique educational opportunities for trainees from multiple healthcare professions in diverse stages of training, ranging from medical students to faculty members, to prepare them to pursue careers in C/T research and realize their goal of engaging in collaborative science, utilizing cutting-edge innovative research tools and information technologies.

 In addition, each CePORTED program will include expanded collaborative efforts with the Center for Community and Academic Research Partnerships to provide underrepresented minority and disadvantaged candidates with the training necessary to become academic leaders as well as to foster the career development of trainees interested in health disparities research.